Call our 24/7 advice line for health care professionals and families if you need support with symptom management and end of life care - 01284 766133.

-Glowing girls walk their way to thousands for the Hospice
+Glowing girls walk their way to thousands

 Thousands of women who lit up the streets of Bury St Edmunds while wearing their pyjamas and flashing bunny ears have raised a six-figure amount for St Nicholas Hospice Care.